63BeetleSmurf/PinnyNotes/README.md

   - JSON: Prettify JSON.
   - Hash: Generate SHA512/384/256, SHA1 and MD5 hashes.
   - Base64: Encode and decode to and from Base64.
+- Misc;
+  - Spell check.
+  - Weekly check for new releases.